 - Bulk mailings of materials that do not identify the originator and are not addressed to the recipient by name and box number

 - Any type of material, correspondence or literature that would be illegal for distributions through the U.S. Postal Service (e.g., chain letters)

 Campus mail is not protected by U.S. Postal Service regulations.
 Items, other than official university mail, may be delayed, or stopped, if it appears they are in violation of the above rules.

 Sealed material may be held until the originator can be contacted to open and verify the contents or to withdraw it from the mail system.
 If necessary, it may be opened by the director of mail services to determine the nature of the contents and/or the originator.

 If the originator cannot be identified, material will be held for one week.
 It will then be turned over to the campus safety for further investigation or destroyed.

 Student organizations needing to make a distribution of notices or other material must seek approval in advance from the Director of the Center for Leadership and Student Involvement (Coop) and must coordinate their needs with the supervisor of mail services.
 Bulky or other nonstandard items (boxes of candy, “free sample” items, etc.) are of special concern due to the size limitations of mail boxes.

-United Parcel Services (UPS)/FED EX
+United Parcel Services (UPS)/Federal Express (FED EX)

 - Incoming Packages: All UPS packages for students, whether addressed to a box number or a dorm, are delivered to the Colgate Station.
 Students are notified by e-mail that a package is waiting.
 This notice and picture I.D. must be presented at the package window during regular hours to pick up the package.